mrrizal/TravelingSalesmanProblem/README.md

 # TravelingSalesmanProblem
-## sucsks, in my implementation, using formula is same as bruteforce, hahaha
+### sucks, in my implementation, using formula is same as bruteforce, hahaha

 formula based on this video: https://www.youtube.com/watch?v=Q4zHb-Swzro